gravity-resonance/toroid-quantum-gravity-resonance/README.md

 > For collaboration requests or formal use (academic/commercial), please contact via Zenodo private messaging or GitHub Discussions — identity may be shared with verified scientific partners under mutual agreement.

 > Please acknowledge the original Zenodo publication in scientific or technological use.
+>*This is both a scientific and philosophical call to honor the origin of ideas.*
 > A seat on the maiden voyage is optional — but appreciated 😉

 <details>